AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/simple_dapp/2_contract_deployment.md

 });
 ```

-We import the contract artifacts we have generated plus the dependencies we'll need, and then we can deploy the contracts by adding the following code to the `src/deploy.mjs` file.
 Here, we are using the `ContractDeployer` class with the compiled artifact to send a new deployment transaction.
-The `wait` method will block execution until the transaction is successfully mined, and return a receipt with the deployed contract address.
+The `deployed` method will block execution until the transaction is successfully mined, and return a receipt with the deployed contract address.

-Note that the token's `_initialize()` method expects an `owner` address to mint an initial set of tokens to.
+Note that the token's `constructor()` method expects an `owner` address to set as the contract `admin`.
 We are using the first account from the Sandbox for this.

 :::info
 If you are using the generated typescript classes, you can drop the generic `ContractDeployer` in favor of using the `deploy` method of the generated class, which will automatically load the artifact for you and type-check the constructor arguments.
 SEe the [How to deploy a contract](../../../guides/developer_guides/smart_contracts/how_to_deploy_contract.md) page for more info.